For a nice, 3 day California road trip, here’s where we recommend visiting and what to expect!

 Day 1 Recap

-Reminisce what it must have felt like to be bumping elbows with Hearst, his mistress Marion Davies, and all the other famous guests such as Winston Churchill, Hedda Hopper, Howard Hughes, and Charlie Chaplin to name a few through the 1920s – 1930s.
+Reminisce on what it must have felt like to be bumping elbows with Hearst, his mistress Marion Davies, and all the other famous guests such as Winston Churchill, Hedda Hopper, Howard Hughes, and Charlie Chaplin through the 1920s – 1930s.

-Celebrities and famous friends of Hearst would be flown out on his private airstrip to spend the weekend enjoying many of the activities at the castle including horseback riding, dinner parties, tennis, swimming in the castle’s famous pools, play dress up and put on a play, watch films in the private theatre, and enjoy the property’s private zoo.
+Celebrities and famous friends of Hearst would be flown out on his private airstrip.
+They’d then spend the weekend enjoying many of the activities at the castle.
+These include things like horseback riding, dinner parties, tennis, swimming in the castle’s famous pools, playing dress up and putting on a play, watching films in the private theatre, and enjoying the property’s private zoo.
 You can still see some of the descendants of the original zebra herd grazing with cows in the field here!

-There are a few different tours to choose from if you’re lucky you will get a really good storytelling guide who will give you all the old celebrity gossip that must have went on in the past on the action packed weekends here.
+There are a few different tours to choose from.
+If you’re lucky you will get a really good storytelling guide who will give you all the old celebrity gossip!

 Whether you’re a history buff or just love incredible architecture and views, you will enjoy Hearst Castle.
 We would love to revisit and knock off another tour!

 We took a different scenic route back to do some wine tasting towards San Luis Obispo in Edna Valley.
 Instead of taking the Pacific Coast Highway, we opted to drive inland on highway 46 through the mountains.

 We kept being wowed mile after mile while driving through the mountains.
 The rolling hills and mountains offer a breathtaking view from above.
 You can still see off to the distance where the cliffs kiss the Pacific Ocean.